polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 1: Delete resources

 1. Now that the HOL is complete, go ahead and delete all of the Resource Groups created for this HOL.
 You will no longer need those resources, and it will be beneficial to clean up your Azure Subscription.

+You should follow all steps provided *after* attending the Hands-on lab.